muritane/coordination-architecture/load-bearing_theory_stack.md

 When execution closure:

-* survives repeated execution,
+- survives repeated execution,
-* remains sufficient across relevant horizons,
+- remains sufficient across relevant horizons,
+- persists under energy depletion and partial attention,
-* eliminates alternatives through failure rather than choice,
+- eliminates alternatives through failure rather than choice,

 it becomes **settled**.

 At settled closure:

-* distinctions cease to appear as choices,
+- distinctions cease to appear as choices,
-* constraints feel descriptive rather than imposed,
+- constraints feel descriptive rather than imposed,
-* disagreement occurs within the representation, not about it.
+- disagreement occurs within the representation, not about it.

-Apparent settlement sustained primarily by buffering, displacement, external subsidy, or load export does **not** constitute genuine local sufficiency.
+Apparent settlement sustained primarily by buffering, displacement, external subsidy, or energy injection does **not** constitute genuine local sufficiency.

 Settled closure is always local, contingent, and revisable under drift.